fcalbrecht/portfolio/Cyclistic.md

 1. A clear statement of the business task
 2. A description of all data sources used
-3. Documentation of any cleaning or manipulation of data
-4. A summary of your analysis
+3. A summary of your analysis
-5. Supporting visualizations and key findings
+4. Supporting visualizations and key findings
-6. Your top three recommendations based on your analysis
+5. Your top three recommendations based on your analysis
+6. Documentation of any cleaning or manipulation of data

 1 - Business task
 How do annual members and casual riders use Cyclistic bikes differently?

 2. A description of all data sources used
 The data sources used were from Divvy bicycle sharing service.
 I downloaded one year of data.
 Divvy_Trips_2020_Q1.zip  - 426887 rows
 Divvy_Trips_2019_Q4.zip  - 704054 rows
 Divvy_Trips_2019_Q3.zip  - 1640718 rows
  Divvy_Trips_2019_Q2.zip  - 1108163 rows

+ 3. A summary of your analysis

-3. Documentation of any cleaning or manipulation of data
+6. Documentation of any cleaning or manipulation of data

 To examine and clean the Data I used Kevin Hartman script with some changes.
 Kevin's Harman script can be found here: https://artscience.blog/home/divvy-dataviz-case-study or here: https://docs.google.com/document/d/1TTj5KNKf4BWvEORGm10oNbpwTRk1hamsWJGj6qRWpuI/edit
 ```r